Table of Contents

 A pharmacist offers three guidelines to evade a delayed prescription

 There are a variety of channels via which medications may be sent from medical practices to local pharmacies.
 They may phone in your prescription, write it by hand, fax it, or submit it online.
 Other options include submitting it online.
-It should not come as a surprise if prescriptions are being filled late since there are so many outlets.
+It should not be surprising if prescriptions are being filled late since so many outlets exist.

 The processing of medicaments at your pharmacy may be sped up using the following three methods.